-- Jacob who could have thought one of Esau's man came to him, or even Esau himself, realizes that this no ordinary 'man'.
+Jacob, who could have thought one of Esau's men came to him, or even Esau himself, realizes that this is no ordinary 'man'.
 Jacob asks to be blessed.

 Before entering the Land in peace, Jacob had to have a personal encounter with Messiah.
 This is a foreshadow of the end of time when Messiah will appear in Jerusalem,

 "When that day comes, I will seek to destroy all nations attacking Yerushalayim; and I will pour out on the house of David and on those living in Yerushalayim a spirit of grace and prayer; and they will look to me, whom they pierced."
 They will mourn for him as one mourns for an only son; they will be in bitterness on his behalf like the bitterness for a firstborn son.
 (Zec 12:9-10)

 AND WHAT DO WE LEARN FROM ALL THIS?